qubs/signew/README.md

 1. If you do not already have it, install [Python 3](https://www.python.org/downloads/).
     * On Ubuntu or similar, required packages can be installed with the following command:
     `sudo apt-get install python3 python-pip3`
-2. Download the source code of `signew` and place it in a directory that is not directly web-accessible.
+2. Download the source code of Signew and place it in a directory that is not directly web-accessible.
+For example, the software could be placed in the user's home directory.
-3. Open the file `/signew/settings.py` in a text editor.
+3. Open the file `/path/to/signew/settings.py` in a text editor (replace `/path/to` with the path to your installation).
 4. Add your own secret key, and make sure debug mode is set to `False` (capitalization is important here).

 ## Initial Configuration